gijss/rfsm-modeling/README.md

 Current issues
 ---
-* Meta-model:
+###Meta-model:
-    * Constrainst:
+* Constraints:
-        * more need to be defined
+    * More need to be defined
-        * don't work with Xtext yet (gives error in source-gen)
+    * Don't work with Xtext yet (gives error in source-gen)
 * Needs to be linked with Lua or other programming language meta-model?
         * To specify real function instead of string

-* Grammar:
+###Grammar:
 * Very temporary for testing purposes only: needs complete rework

-* Code generation:
+###Code generation:
-    * no indentation (can be implemented with org.eclipse.epsilon.egl.formatter)
+* No indentation (can be implemented with org.eclipse.epsilon.egl.formatter)